 Design in practice

-Turn guidance on the system view of frontend architecture and its impact on delivery speed into concrete decisions for composition, ownership, and client-runtime behavior.
+Turn frontend architecture guidance into concrete decisions for interface composition, module boundaries, and client-runtime behavior.

 Decision quality